Hi! It’s Annie!

 Rachel- There didn’t need to be two possibly jealous mean girls, Bona already had that covered some of the time, and every storyline with her felt forced.
 I loved this actress in everything else I’ve seen her in, so it was really weird for me to dislike her character here.
 But I would have been fine with Tan being forced to blind date rather than this addition.
 And pairing her off with Hyoshin just felt completely random.
 This either needed to be developed or cut entirely.

 Too Many- There were just way too many characters that they tried to focus on.
 They needed to have less characters or really focus up on a couple storylines.
 There were times where I completely forgot certain characters existed.
 The show could have done with about six less characters.
-And I am absolutely certain that there are important characters I am completely forgetting about.
-But that is probably because I forgot them.
+And I am absolutely certain that there are important characters I am completely forgetting to write about.
+But that is probably because I forgot they existed.

 Female Friendships- There were almost none.
 In fact, all the teenage female characters all seemed to hate each other.
 I really wanted to see a lot more positive female relationships here.